YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 .. note::

    YottaDB runs very well in containers, and indeed there are multiple Docker containers available to download, both with YottaDB and YottaDB bundled with VistA and other applications.
-We opted to use virtual machines for the exericses in the Acculturation Workshop because we judged that simulating and visualizing crashes, recovery, and replication would be easier with virtual machines.
+We opted to use virtual machines for the exercises in the Acculturation Workshop because we judged that simulating and visualizing crashes, recovery, and replication would be easier with virtual machines.

 -----
 Linux